CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 * Selects the next property and reports it for the navigator object.
 * Reports the currently selected property for the navigator object; two presses displays this information in a browseable message.

-These three commands are unassigned by default; you will have to assign them in the Input gesture dialog to use them.
+These three commands are unassigned by default; you will have to assign them a shortcut in the Input gesture dialog to use them.

 The list of the supported properties is the following: name, role, state, value, windowClassName, windowControlID, windowHandle, location, Python class, Python class mro.